Overland Park Property Tax Rebate

 Be current on your property taxes.

-Meet very low-income limits from the Department of Housing and Urban Development.
+Meet low-income limits from the Department of Housing and Urban Development.

 -